ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

         runtimeClassName: kata-tiny
 ```

+## Monitoring and gracefully handling memory constraints
+{: #memory-monitoring}

+When running a pipeline, you have the option to select the size of memory available.
+For users interested in monitoring their memory usage, a sidecar feature can be enabled to track how high the memory usage gets during the pipeline's execution.
+To do this, you must be using the preprocessor and have the environment variable `memory-high-watermark` set to `true` for the pipeline run.
+With this enabled, after a run completes, you can download the logs for that run and for each stage in the log directory you will find `sidecar-memory-highwater-mark.log`.
+In that log will be a list memory high watermarks, the last line in the log will have the peak memory usage for that stage.

+When you run a pipeline by using the IBM Managed Worker pool, a VM with a specific default memory is allocated.
+For pipeline runs that may be running close to the default memory size, unexpected failures may occur due to running out of memory.
+This can be hard to diagnose as users will normally see generic exit codes.
+To address this, users can enable Kubernetes memory constraints to gracefully exit with `OOMKilled`.
+By enabling this feature, users will get confirmation that the cause of their failure is due to running out of memory and can leverage the sizing above to address the issue.
+To enable this feature, users must be using the preprocessor and a set the pipeline environment variable key `memory-ceiling` and set its value to `true`.
+This will add the necessary Kubernetes limits to trigger `OOMKilled`.

 ## Learn more about Tekton delivery pipelines
 {: #tekton_learn_more}

 To learn more about Tekton and {{site.data.keyword.contdelivery_short}}, see [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/blog/tekton-a-modern-approach-to-continuous-delivery/){: external}.